What can I find here?

 Climate Change: Environmental Protection Agency (EPA) share facts about climate, weather, and greenhouse effect.

 NASA Climate-Kids: NASA kids provides links and games with information about Climate and Weather, such as Greenhouse effect, Birds and Weather, What is happening to the Ocean, Hurricanes and much more.

 Environment: National Geographic provides a look at nature and the environment through images and videos, search topics, learn about natural disasters, global warming, ecosystems, and more.

-Forests: Sponsored by Eco Kids.
-This is an article about Global Warming & Acid Rain.
+Climate Change and Global Warming: Sponsored by Eco Kids: about Global Warming & Acid Rain.